kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 Special enumeration symbols are available:

-1. `=` - only the entity fields name specified after the symbol will participate in the command expansion
+1. `=` - only the view fields name specified after the symbol will participate in the command expansion
-2. `-=` - all entity fields except those specified after the symbol will participate in command expansion
+2. `-=` - all view fields except those specified after the symbol will participate in command expansion

 ===! ":fontawesome-brands-java: `Java`"